ygimenez/Pagination-Utils/README.md

 Pages.activate(bot);
 ```

-Then all you need to do is create a `Page` object containing the type of the content and the `Message`/`MessageEmbed` object that you just created.
+Then all you need to do is create a `Page` collection containing the type of the content and the `Message`/`MessageEmbed` object that you just created.

 Example: